-If that were also laid out in the shape of a hexagon, it would have a radius of 70.74 meters, and a total width of 122.52 meters (the Apothem double counted).
+If the increased size of a 1.3 hectare were also laid out in the shape of a hexagon, it would have a maximum radius (R) and sides (a) of 70.74 meters or 77.36 yards, and a total width of 122.52 meters (the Apothem double counted). (see online calculator).

-However, in the setting of a village of hectares, it is better to have all the plots the same size, so that the hexagonal pattern is regular.
-Where hectares cannot be complete in size, hectare units can also be set up for various purposes.
+In the setting of a hectares-village, it is better to have all the hectare-plots the same size, so that the hexagonal pattern of the village’s infrastructure is regular.

 DRAWING THE CIRCLE